sighupio/furyctl/README.md

   - name: opa/
 ```

-In reality, each module it's composed by a set of packages.
+Each module is composed by a set of packages.
 In the previous `Furyfile`, we downloaded every module's packages.
 You can cherry-pick single packages using the `module/package` syntax.

 A more complete `Furyfile` would be: